nycu-caslab/AAML2025/_build/html/_sources/labs/lab_4.md

     $ unzip lab4_template.zip
     ```

+    In the `/src/tensorflow/lite/micro/kernels/` directory, you’ll find tests for the Logistic and Softmax functions, along with some updated kernels for MobileViT inference. **DO NOT MODIFY** any files in this directory.

+    ```{versionchanged} 10/18,21:00
+    Updated the template to include modified kernels.
+    ```

 2. MobileViT Model

     This is the model we aim to accelerate.
 We will use this model to benchmark the performance of your design.